 - 1 ½ cups mini marshmallows

-- Red, white and blue sprinkles, optional I used nonpareils and stars
+- Red, white and blue sprinkles I use a mix of nonpareils, jimmies and stars

 - Preheat the oven to 350 degrees Fahrenheit.
-Line an 11” x 16” baking sheet with foil or parchment paper.
+Line a half sheet baking pan with foil or parchment paper.

 - Add the butter and brown sugar to a medium saucepan and melt over medium heat on the stove, stirring occasionally.
 Once it starts to bubble, keep it at a boil and stir constantly.
-After one and half minutes, pour it across the graham crackers and use a rubber spatula to spread it evenly.
+After one and half minutes, or after turning to an amber color, pour it across the graham crackers and use a rubber spatula to spread it evenly.

-- After five minutes, remove the tray from the oven and top with the chocolate chips.
-As the chips melt, use a rubber or offset spatula to spread them evenly across.
+- After five minutes, remove the tray from the oven and top with the chocolate.
+As the chocolate melts, use a rubber or offset spatula to spread it evenly across.

 - Top with marshmallows, graham cracker pieces, and hershey's chocolate bar pieces.

 - To toast the marshmallows, turn the oven to the broil setting on high.
-Place the tray of s’mores bark in the oven for about one minute, until the tops of the marshmallows are toasted.
+Place the tray of s’mores bark in the oven for about thirty seconds, until the tops of the marshmallows are toasted.
 Watch this step closely, as the marshmallows can burn easily.

-- Remove from the oven, and add the sprinkles and drizzle on chocolate and caramel sauce if desired.
+- Remove from the oven, and add the sprinkles and drizzle on chocolate and caramel sauce as desired.

-- Refrigerate in the pan for one hour.
-Once the bark has hardened, use a butcher's knife to cut into pieces.
+- Refrigerate in the pan for one hour or let it sit at room temperature to harden.
+Once the bark has hardened, use a butcher's knife to cut it into pieces.

 Please note, Holiday Sweets N Treats isn't a professional nutritionist.
 Any and all nutritional information shared is an estimate.
 If you're following a specific diet or counting calories, we suggest you use the nutrition calculator of your choice.
 Calories can vary depending on the brands and products used.